-In the spirit of continuing a loving and transparent dialogue toward equity in our work and beyond, we commit to the following as our first steps toward a much longer road of action:
+In the spirit of continuing a loving and transparent dialogue toward equity in our work and beyond, we commit to the following as our first steps in becoming an anti-racist organization:

 - Start from a place of listening.
-We will listen to the anger and pain of Black people caused by white supremacy and the systemic racism it perpetuates.
+We acknowledge that white supremacy is the seed from which acts of racial terrorism, systemic racism, and xenophobia germinate.
+We will listen to the anger and pain of the communities affected.